API-Load-Testing/advance-require/README.md

 a customized version of require, used to override Nodes require() method, providing administrative access

+## Attention
+Major Changes in Event handling system happend and now its using the nodes default Event Emitter methods, but as the project is in production and test mode, no major version change happened

 ## Info
 This came to being as part of a project to run untrusted user code,